AdamWhitehurst/ants-and-hammers/README.md

 # ants-and-hammers
-A p5 + socket.io + tensorflow sandbox that passes doodle images from the quick-draw dataset between server and client, and has a tf model learn to recognize hammers vs. ants.
-More to come.
+A p5 + socket.io + tensorflow sandbox.
+Passes doodle images from the quick-draw dataset between server and client.
+A tf model learns to recognize hammers vs. ants.
+More features to come.

 WARNING: This is not professional code (yet), in fact, it may give you nightmares.
 Read at your own risk.